ZZZOnline/Side-information/README.md

-code environment configurations can be set from env.ymal
+code environment configurations can be set from env.yml